 Purchased in 2009 for the people of Auckland and jointly owned by Panuku Development Auckland and the New Zealand Government, Queens Wharf represents an important part of Auckland’s history - and future.
 It is a place to fish, walk, admire the view and enjoy some of New Zealand’s best events.

-Panuku Development Auckland manages the day to day operations on Queens Wharf including events in The Cloud and Shed 10.
-Panuku also leads the planning for the future development of the space.
+Regional Facilities Auckland manages the day-to-day operations on Queens Wharf including events in The Cloud and Shed 10, while Panuku leads the planning for the future development of the space.

 Panuku manages around $2 billion worth of council property, which we continuously review to release land or properties that are no longer required by Auckland Council.